George Lauder Sr.

-George Lauder Sr. (9 May 1815 – 18 November 1901) was a political leader in Scotland who was the father of Scottish industrialist George Lauder and surrogate father to his nephew Andrew Carnegie.
+George Lauder (9 May 1815 – 18 November 1901) was a political leader in Scotland who was the father of Scottish industrialist George Lauder and surrogate father to his nephew Andrew Carnegie.
 He was the also the progenitor of the Lauder Greenway Family.
-Lauder Sr. has been described as Carnegie's "intellectual father."
+Lauder has been described as Carnegie's "intellectual father."
 Lauder was consistently credited by Carnegie throughout his lifetime, saying in his 1920 autobiography: "...a man whose influence on me cannot be underestimated, my Uncle Lauder."

 Early life

-Lauder Sr. was born in Dunfermline, Scotland to George Lauder and Margaret Muir.
+Lauder. was born in Dunfermline, Scotland to George Lauder and Margaret Muir.
 His father was a well-to-do owner of a snuff mill that he had inherited from his father.
 At 25, Lauder opened a shop on 8 High Street Dunfermline (which still stands today, although it is now a café) which would become a de facto school for his nephew and son.

 Civic life

 As a Chartist, Lauder was deeply involved in securing democratic enfranchisement (voting rights) for all citizens of the United Kingdom which at the time limited legal voting to landowners only.
 Lauder also championed educational rights reasoning that education was the only sure opportunity for men to achieve anything beyond their initial means.

 Lauder was closely aligned with his father-in-law, the "fiery orator" Bailie Thomas Morrison, who led the advanced wing of the Radicals in the region.